amicuchu/NintendoClientsWiki/PIA-Protocol.md

 This should be 0 during connection establishment.
 After a connection has been established this should be an incrementing number starting at 1.

 ### RTT Calculation
-The session timer is the number of milliseconds since the start of the session.
-Every client has its own session timer (they are independent of each other).
+The session timer contains the number of milliseconds since the start of the session.
+Every client has its own session timer (they are independent from each other).
 Aside from its own session timer, every client also keeps track of the session timers of all other clients.
-This is quite difficult to explain.
-Basically, when A sends a packet to B the RTT timer is what A belives the session timer of B to be.
+When A sends a packet to B the RTT timer is what A belives the session timer of B to be.
 Hopefully, an example will make this clear:

 Let's say the session timer of A is at 234 when A sends a packet to B. It takes 2 milliseconds until the packet arrives at B. B receives 234 from A even though the session timer of A is now at 236.
 10 milliseconds later, B sends a packet to A with 244 (234 + 10) in the RTT timer field.
 Again, it takes 2 milliseconds until the packet arrives at A. At this point, the session timer of A is at 248, but it receives 244 in the RTT timer field, so it knows that it takes 4 milliseconds for a packet to travel back and forth between A and B.

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)

-## Content
+## Payload
-If encryption is enabled, this data is encrypted with AES.
+This part of the packet may be [encrypted](#encryption).
+A packet may contain more than one payload (the number of payloads is determined from the size of packet).
+All payloads are padded with 0's such that their size is a multiple of 4 bytes.

 | Offset | Size | Description |
 | --- | --- | --- |